IanBrettell/PhD-thesis/docs/05-MIKK_F2.md

 \end{figure}

 ### Deviation of *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* from its control condition

-[DEFINE CHARISMA: "I USE THE TERM CHARISMA TO MEAN..."]

 The second method for quantifying the level of behavioural transmission from test fish to *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* reference fish was to determine the proportion of time that the *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* spent in a particular state when paired with another *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}*, and then quantify the degree to which those proportions change when in the presence of a fish from another line (**Figure \@ref(fig:F0-sge-deviation)**). **Figure \@ref(fig:F0-sge-deviation)A** presents boxplots for state frequencies for all *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* individuals in *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}*-*\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* pairings.
 I further calculated the state frequencies for all *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* reference fishes for all other MIKK line pairings.
 For each combination of assay component, line-pairing, and HMM state, I then ran Welch's t-test [@ruxtonUnequalVarianceTtest2006] comparing the proportions of time the *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* individuals spent in that state when paired with another *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}*, against the proportions of time the *\definecolor{iCab_424B4D}{HTML}{424B4D}\textcolor{iCab_424B4D}{iCab}* reference individuals spent in that state when paired with a different MIKK line.
 I then summed the t-statistics across states to generate a single metric for each combination of line and assay component, and plotted the results in **Figure \@ref(fig:F0-sge-deviation)B**.